xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

     AcquireToMatchBuffer $buffer

 This is a new command, available in 3.8 beta Dec 10th, 2019 built and later.
 It does two things: 1) take a shot using the exact condition of what in the reference buffer for mag, beam condition, binning, exposure time etc.; 2) make the final image the same size as what in the reference buffer, by cropping if necessary.
-I used to have to do this in a lenthy script using two functions.
+I used to have to do this in a lengthy script using two functions.

 .. code-block:: ruby

    AlignTo $buffer 0 1

 Simply align the image in buffer A to reference buffer.
 This would make the target right on again with image shift.
 The very last argument ``1`` means no trimming to any of the source image and reference image.
-This is needed for UltrAuFoil® Holey Gold Films grid which have vary "dark" region of the film.
+This is needed for UltrAuFoil® Holey Gold Films grids which have vary "dark" region of the film.

 .. thoughts: